trstlabs/intento/docs/docs/background/index.md

 These then too benefit from strong automation.
 EVM Developers can build automation for end users without the need for locking tokens in vault and escrow smart contracts.

 ![IBC flow](@site/docs/images/ibc_trigger.png)

-## About TRST Labs

-"Innovating Today for a Better Tomorrow" is our slogan - We empower Trustless Solutions & Inclusive Access to Blockchain Services.

-At our core, we are driven by the pursuit of innovation to create a better future.
-Through our intent-centric automation solutions, we are building new **trustless** solutions.
-By building **non-custodial** on-chain and permissionless automation solutions **, we empower users to take full control of their assets and on-chain actions, eliminating the need for intermediaries and enabling** a more secure and transparent ecosystem.

-But our mission goes beyond technological advancements.
-We believe in the power of blockchain technology to **transform lives and uplift communities**.
-That's why we are committed to building permissionless solutions for all.
-We recognize that not everyone has equal opportunities or freedom to access and utilize financial services due to oppressive regimes or societal barriers.
-Our intent-centric automation module opens doors for individuals in these circumstances, allowing them to leverage blockchain technology in a **seamless and empowering** manner.
-We envision a future where every person, regardless of their background or location, can access and benefit from decentralized finance.

-We are dedicated to **building a better tomorrow**, where trustless financial solutions and inclusive access are the norm.
-Join us on this journey as we work together to shape a future that empowers individuals, strengthens communities, and creates lasting positive change.